Astro-Otter-Space/kurtography/README.md

   - Reset map to geolocation position
   - Change subscribe zone by geolocalisation
   - Change subscribe zone and search by manual tool
+  - Share on social network
+  - zoom to document by URL : http://my_site/?layer=kuzzle_collection&name=kuzzle_doc_name&id=kuzzle_doc_id
+  - Register user

 Features in progress
 -------------
   - Export datas
   - Tracking position in real time
+  - Authentification

 Features will be avalaible soon:
 -------------
-  - Register user
-  - Authentification
   - Filtering features by user authorisation
   - User can subscribe to a specific item